 - iPad 3, 4, iPad Air, or iPad Air 2

 - iPad Mini or Mini 2

 Prototype (or wireframe) tests are websites or apps that aren't completely finished yet.
 The developers are still tinkering with a concept for their site or app, and want to find out whether or not they're on the right track.
 If something doesn't work as you expected, explain what you expected to happen and move on.

 For these tests, you'll use a stand-mounted webcam that we provide to record your mobile device.

 - iOS or Android mobile device (will be specified on the test)

 - IPEVO webcam (no longer shipping these devices as of October 2017)

 Recruitment tests are pre-qualifying tests that you take to be considered for future special studies.
 Some recruitment tests require you to submit a video, while others are a simple survey.
 You may receive these in your "available tests" tab, or see them located in a blue banner bar on your dashboard.
 Please note that you aren’t paid for taking these types of tests, as they are merely to determine if you’re eligible for further studies.
 The following are some general types that you may become qualified for:

-- Moderated - We have moderators who assist and guide testers during a session.
+- Moderated - We have moderators who assist and guide participants during a session.
 These are usually special circumstances that require more time to set up and take.
 Since it requires more time, the payments are typically more.